mplewis/csvtomd/README.md

 `csvtomd SHEET1.csv SHEET2.csv SHEET3.csv` generates three Markdown tables from the input files and displays them alongside the input filename.

+`csvtomd` or `csvtomd -` generates a Markdown table from standard input.
+You can type CSV data or pipe a file in.

 ## Example Input

 File: `thrones.csv`